santi-pdp/quasi-rnn/README.md

 # Quasi-Recurrent Neural Networks

 Tensorflow implementation of [Quasi-Recurrent Neural Networks](https://arxiv.org/abs/1611.01576) (QRNN).
-The original blog post with code reference can be found [here](http://metamind.io/research/new-neural-network-building-block-allows-faster-and-more-accurate-text-understanding/)
+The original blog post with code reference can be found [here](http://metamind.io/research/new-neural-network-building-block-allows-faster-and-more-accurate-text-understanding/).

 A QRNN layer is composed of a convolutional stage (red blocks in the figure) and a pooling stage (blue blocks in the figure):

-* The convolutional stage can perform the different activations in parallel (i.e. layer activations and gate activations)
+* The convolutional stage can perform the different activations in parallel (i.e. layer activations and gate activations) through time, such that each red sub-block is independent.

 * The pooling stage imposes the ordering information across time, and although it is a sequential process (as depicted by the arrow) the heavy computation has already been performed in a single forward pass in the convolutional stage!